botman/docs/testing.md

 }
 ```

-You can pass `true` to second argument to tests that templates are exactly the same.
+You can pass `true` as a second argument to test that the templates are exactly the same (strict mode).

 ```php
 public function testStartJokeConversation()